 Professor Abby Koenig is Lecturer of Communication Studies at the University of Houston - Downtown.

 My name is Abby Koenig and I am a Lecturer of Communication Studies at the University of Houston - Downtown.
+I recently was awarded the 2018 Outstanding Lecturer of the Year.

 I am currently a PhD candidate in the Technical Communication and Rhetoric program at Texas Tech University.
 My